ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.growatt/README.md

 If an error occurs when querying the values at the Growatt server, this time is used instead of the cycle time.
 The default value is 120 seconds

+#### Growatt server

+Another url can be entered here, for example to use the US domain.
+But it must start with "https://".
+The default is blank, so https://server.growatt.com is used.

 ### Manage Objects

 Here you can define what should happen to each value (object) that is picked up by the inverter.